A reliable electricity supply

-It is estimated that AQUIND Interconnector will have sufficient capacity to transmit up to 16,000,000 MWh of electricity annually between GB and France, accounting for approximately 5% and 3% of their respective total electricity consumption and enough to keep the lights on in up to 4 million British households*.
+AQUIND Interconnector will have a capacity of 2000 MW and it is estimated will transmit up to 16,000,000 MWh of electricity between Great Britain and France, accounting for approximately 5% of Great Britain’s total electricity consumption.*

 Promoting energy market competition

 Structural difference between the Great British and French wholesale electricity prices means that power through the AQUIND Interconnector is projected to predominately flow from the lower priced French market to Great Britain.
 This results in strong welfare gains for Great British consumers who benefit from a lower electricity price as comparatively cheaper French power flows to Great Britain.

 AQUIND Interconnector will help to integrate a greater proportion of non-fossil fuel energy sources and intermittent renewables generation into the Great British energy mix.
 It is also expected that electricity imported from France will have much lower CO2 intensity.* This will reduce reliance on fossil fuel power generation plants and in turn reduce Great Britain’s CO2 emissions from the burning of such fuels.

 AQUIND Interconnector will use well-tested and reliable cable technology.
 Burying the cable along the whole route avoids the need for the construction of overhead lines and